The Hirsch conjecture holds for normal flag complexes: The geometric proof

 {\textsc{Triangle condition}:} \emph{For each geodesic triangle $[a,b,c]$ inside $M$ and for any point $d$ in the relative interior of $[a, b]$, one has $\did(c,d)\leq \did(\bar{c},\bar{d})$, where $[\bar{a},\bar{b},\bar{c}]$ is any comparison triangle for $[a,b,c]$ and $\bar{d}$ is the unique point on $[\bar{a},\bar{b}]$ with $\did(a,d) = \did(\bar{a},\bar{d})$.}

 Let $A$ be any subset of a length space $M$.
 The set $A$ is \Defn{convex} if any two points of $A$ are connected by a segment that lies in $A$.
 The set $A$ is \Defn{locally convex} if every point in $A$ has an open neighborhood $U$ such that $U\cap A$ is convex.
-We are interested in the following property of $\CAT(1)$ spaces.
+The following classical observation relates convexity and local convexity in $\CAT(1)$ spaces.

-\begin{prp}[cf.~\cite{Tietze},~\cite{Nakajima}, {\cite[Thm.\ 8.3.3]{Papa}},~\cite{BuxWitzel}] Let $M$ denote a compact $\CAT(1)$ length space.
+\begin{prp}[cf.~\cite{Tietze},~\cite{Nakajima}, {\cite[Thm.\ 8.3.3]{Papa}}, \cite{BuxWitzel}] Let $M$ denote a compact $\CAT(1)$ length space.
 Let $A$ be any locally convex subset of $M$ such that any two points in $A$ are connected by a rectifiable curve in $A$ of length $\le \pi$.
 Then $A$ is convex. \end{prp}